5 Reasons Why Soup for Breakfast is the New Green Smoothie

 3. Promotes Better Digestion Throughout the Day

-One of the biggest factors that can hinder digestion is not chewing your food thoroughly, which can lead to bloating, gas, and other painful digestive symptoms.
-Undigested food in your GI tract can also worsen conditions such as gut dysbiosis, candida, and leaky gut syndrome by attracting unhealthy bacteria that ferments and breaks down the solids.
+One factor that can hinder digestion is not chewing your food thoroughly, which may lead to bloating, gas, and other painful digestive symptoms.
+Undigested food in your GI tract may also attract unhealthy bacteria that ferments and breaks down the solids.

-A breakfast soup is the perfect antidote to this.
+That’s why a breakfast soup makes sense.
 It requires minimal chewing.
-It is packed full of vitamins and minerals that are easy for your body to digest and absorb.
-You can also sneak plenty of fiber into your soup recipes (one of the most important components of keeping your digestion regular and your GI tract “squeaky clean”)—just add leafy greens and vegetables like cauliflower, broccoli, peppers, and zucchini to a broth, then simmer and blend.
+It contains vitamins and minerals that are easy for your body to digest and absorb.
+You can also sneak extra fiber into your soup recipes (an important component of keeping your digestion regular and your GI tract “squeaky clean”)—just add leafy greens and vegetables like cauliflower, broccoli, peppers, and zucchini to a broth, then simmer and blend.

 4. Helps You Save Big on Time and Money